Legal Framework

 What is a Creative Commons License (CC License)?

 With Creative Commons (CC), creators decide under what conditions their works may be reused.
 These flexibly definable CC licenses lie between the traditional German copyright and the public domain (PD).
-Creating a Creative Commons license is free of charge and valid worldwide.
+To create a CC licence, you can combine the following four module elements: